secundant/neodx/libs/log/README.md

 ### Format template

 We're providing support for **limited (_see further_)** [printf](https://en.wikipedia.org/wiki/Printf_format_string) format for log messages.
-You can annotate string with special placeholders, which will be replaced with values from the arguments list:
+You can annotate string with special placeholders, which will be replaced with values from the argument list:

 - `%s` - string
 - `%d` - number